euijae/nyu_diet_vision/docs/report/week11.report.md

 ### Another Option - A winner takes it all

 In this context, a winner refers to a mask with larger area.
-To fix the issue explained above, I tried another data structure to map a pixel (m, n) into a mask index.
+To fix the issue explained above, I designed another data structure that maps a pixel (m, n) to a mask index.

 ```python
 mask_dictionary: numpy.ndarray = [